Ardhanari/xr-online-resource/README.md

 ### Fonts

--   The resource uses two fonts across all pages - Fuxced Caps, which is offcial Extinction Rebellion font and default browser font. **[rethink that, in case someone comes with comic sans set or something]**
+-   The resource uses two fonts across all pages - Fuxced Caps, which is offcial Extinction Rebellion font and simple sans-serif font.

--   **[There’s not much reasoning here - one font is brand related, the other is there to make everything easy and readable, no matter the device.]**
+-   The reasoning behind it was simple - one is brand font specified by XR brand guide and is used for titles and headings, the other is there just to make sure the rest of the website displays properly.

 ### User objectives